Content

 A retention conversation is a structured, informal conversation between a manager or an HR representative, and an employee.
 Structured because there are certain questions that should be asked.
 Informal because an informal setting puts both parties at ease and makes the conversation more robust and informative.
 The purpose is to improve employee engagement and retention.

-Consider taking either of these self-paced courses:
+Consider taking this self-paced course:

 Guide to having retention conversations